tfabris/BlueGigaEmpeg/README.md

 - Run the Arduino Serial Monitor or other serial terminal as described above.

-- Set the Serial Monitor program to 115200 baud, with either "Newline" or "Both NL & CR" as line endings.
-If you are using a different serial terminal program, set it to 115200 8n1 and turn on local echo.
+- Set the Serial Monitor program to 115200 baud, with line endings set to the "Both NL & CR" setting.
+If you are using a different serial terminal program, set your program to 115200 8n1, and turn on local echo.

 - Apply power to the empeg.
-You should see certain messages on the terminal such as "empeg player boot process has started".
+You should a message appear on the console which says "empeg player boot process has started".

 - Reproduce the issue, so that the commands and responses show up on the terminal output while the issue is occurring.